(c) Original Artist. All images remain the property of their original creator.

 - If the planchette begins to spin counter-clockwise, end the session.

 - Never make an ouija board out of a mirror, or play within arms reach of one.
+Never play near standing pools of water.

 Lastly, although people suggest making your board out of wood and using it whenever you like, I would always suggest destroying your board after each session.
 You are creating a portal and then establishing a connection with someone or something – once they have come through once it becomes easier each time and spirits become more powerful the longer they are summoned.
-I also recommend disposing of the silver coin at the end of the session, even though it is said to repel evil, any objects associated with the game are best destroyed in the appropriate way to avoid establishing a permanent connection.
+I also recommend disposing of the silver coin at the end of the session, even though it is said to repel evil, any objects associated with the game are best destroyed in the appropriate way to avoid establishing a permanent connection to a particular spirit.

 Also, remember that playing these sort of games can upset some people.
 If you suspect someone is vulnerable, try to persuade them to avoid the Ouija board altogether.

 Even if something does happen, spirits lie and manipulate and so don’t believe anything they tell you.
+They may promise things or threaten things, but you should always remain in control of the session and end it as soon as things become uncomfortable.